wkhere/stackless/Doc/library/os.rst

    the command run; on systems using a non-native shell, consult your shell documentation.

+   The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
+See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.

    Availability: Unix, Windows.

-   The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
-Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.

 .. function:: times()

    Return a 5-tuple of floating point numbers indicating accumulated (processor or other) times, in seconds.
 The items are: user time, system time, children's user time, children's system time, and elapsed real time since a fixed point in the past, in that order.
 See the Unix manual page :manpage:`times(2)` or the corresponding Windows Platform API documentation.
-Availability: Unix, Windows.
    On Windows, only the first two items are filled, the others are zero.

+   Availability: Unix, Windows

 .. function:: wait()